githubman2718/Rubiks-Explore/README.md

 # rubiks_solver

 Supports the creation and manipulation of generalized rubiks cubes.
 Cubes may be of arbitrary length and spacial dimension.
-No graphic interface is curruntly availiable, but there are plans to create one.
-The 2x2x2 cube solver and related methods are curruntly nonfunctional due to github's limitation on file size (these mehtods depend on a "large" database of positions), but a fix is in the works.
+No graphic interface is availiable: The cubes are represented as matrices.
+The 2x2x2 cube solver and related methods are curruntly nonfunctional due to github's limitation on file size (these methods depend on a "large" database of positions), but a fix is in the works.

 Create a cube by instantiating the "Cube" class.